Global Gateway: Outlook

 In 2021 comments on the Initiative, Ursula von der Leyen stated that the 6th European Union–African Union Summit would be the first case test for the Initiative, calling it a "flagship project".
 Other mentioned regions which are viable for funding and further partnership are Japan and India, as well as the Western Balkans, the Eastern Partnership, and the Southern Neighbourhood, but also Central Asia and Latin America.

 Cooperation

-Close partnership is planned with the American Build Back Better initiative, which has similar goals.
+Close partnership is planned with the American-led Build Back Better World initiative, which has similar goals.
 Both ventures will reinforce and support each other.

+A significant achievement of the Global Gateway initiative was the Africa-Europe Investment Package, which allocated around €150 billion to enhance partnerships with African nations.

 Criticism

+As of at least 2022, it was unclear how much progress had been made to advance the Global Gateway towards realization.

 A report by the South China Morning Post in December 2022 states that concrete details on potential projects are difficult to find, and that the EU has instead published high-level summaries of potential projects it would like to do.
 Specific projects cited by as part of Global Gateway include projects for which funds were already appropriated rather than new funding.
 According to policy fellow W. Gyude Moore of the Center for Global Development, Global Gateway "draws heavily on existing programmes and initiatives that would have moved forward even if Global Gateway did not exist" and the project "has not gone beyond just words."